cloudflare/cloudflare-docs/content/radar/reference/quarterly-ddos-reports.md

 ### How we calculate attack characteristics

 To calculate the attack size, duration, attack vectors, and emerging threats, we bucket attacks and then provide the share of each bucket out of the total amount for each dimension.

-On the new Radar component, these trends are calculated by number of bytes instead.
-Since attacks may vary greatly in number of bytes from one another, this could lead to trends differing between the reports and the Radar component.
+On the **Security & Attacks** Radar page, which covers [application-layer attacks](/radar/investigate/application-layer-attacks/) and [network-layer attacks](/radar/investigate/network-layer-attacks/), these trends are calculated by number of bytes instead.
+Since attacks may vary greatly in number of bytes from one another, this could lead to trends differing between the quarterly reports and the **Security & Attacks** Radar page.

 ---